bensonmayes/a4-native/README.md

-# A3 to do app
+# A4 Calculator

-This is my a3 to do app
+This is my Calculator app.